 The College Store, located in Maine Hall, offers textbooks, supplies and laptops, and carries a variety of Eastern Maine Community College clothing, and gifts.
-The store is open the following hours during the fall and spring semesters: • Monday through Thursday - 8:30 a.m. - 4:30 p.m. • Friday - 8:30 a.m. - 3:00 p.m.
+The store is open the following hours during the fall and spring semesters: 8am to 4pm Monday through Thursday and 8am to 3pm Fridays.
+The week prior to the start of classes, the College Store will be open, Monday - Friday, 8:00 a.m. to 5:00 p.m.

-During the first week of classes, the College Store is open 8:30 a.m. - 6:00 p.m.
+During the first week of classes, the College Store is open 8:00 a.m. - 6:00 p.m.
 Monday through Thursday and 8:30 a.m. - 4:30 p.m. on Friday.